Standard American Diet

 Cooking Without Oil

-CNS Communications and Content Coordinator Evelisse Capó, PharmD shares how easy it is to cook delicious meals without using oil.
-One of the most important aspects of following a whole food, plant-based lifestyle, is eliminating added oil from your diet.
+Avoiding oil is an important part of a whole foods plant-based lifestyle.
+You can learn more about why in our article, “New to an Oil-Free Diet...”
+In this video, CNS Director of Culinary and Spanish Content Evelisse Capó, PharmD, shares how easy it is to cook delicious meals without using oil.
 Before long, you'll wonder why you ever needed it in the first place!

 Dr. Capó and her daughter Sheriza share some of their favorite immune boosting tips.
 For more delicious, healthy plant-based recipes, download our free Immune Boosting Recipes eBook.